-What are Those Reddish Brown Specs on my Vehicles Paint?
+What are Those Reddish Dark Brown Specks on my Vehicles Paint?
 What is Artillery Fungus?

 Artillery Fungus (Sphaerobolus Stellatus.) is a wood-decaying fungus responsible for causing those round reddish-brown spots you find on your vehicle.
 The fungus is found mainly in wood chip mulch but it also grows in decaying fallen trees and other rotting wood as well as in animal poop.
 It requires moisture & sunlight to grow.
 Artillery fungus will appear in cool spring and fall weather in temperatures ranging from 50 and 70 degrees Fahrenheit.

 How does it get on your vehicle?
-In the right weather conditions, artillery fungus will shoot/burst its spores outwards of up to 20 feet and land on whatever object is in its path where it continues to grow.
+In the right weather conditions, artillery fungus will shoot/burst its spores outwards of up to 20 feet and land on whatever object is in its path.
 So if you park your vehicle near mulch or other decaying types of wood, chances are you will have artillery fungus on your vehicle.

 How can I safely remove artillery fungus?
 Some people/detailers claim it is best to use a razor to remove Artillery Fungus.
 I say that is completely unnecessary and even somewhat ridiculous.
 We are not living in the stone age anymore, never take a razor to a vehicle's paint for any reason.
+If you must and you can't help it, use a plastic razer not a metal razer.
+A fingernail will do the trick just fine.
 I have personally removed those pesky spots while washing using just car soap and water with a wash mitt or even a clay bar mitt.
-If there are lots of spots, we would use an iron remover like Adams Polishes Iron Remover, then we would do a light to medium clay bar treatment and a possible 1 stage paint correction to remove any scratches caused by the clay bar.
+If there are lots of spots, we would use an iron remover like Adams Polishes Iron Remover, then we would do a light to medium clay bar treatment and a possible 1 stage paint correction to remove any scratches caused from clay baring.

 The longer Artillery Fungus sits on your paint, the more difficult it becomes to remove.
 You do not want to allow this fungus to remain on your vehicle's paint for more than 3 weeks or it can become a pain in your butt.
-What would be worse, having just 10 Artillery Fungus spots that come right off, or 300 spots over the course of a year that could possibly take you all day to remove.
+What would be worse, having just 10 Artillery Fungus spots that come right off, or 300 spots over the course of a year that could take forever to remove.